Polynices: Burial

+Antigone on the side of Polynices by Jean-Joseph Benjamin-Constant, 1868.

 In Sophocles' tragedy Antigone, Polynices' story continues after his death.
 King Creon, who ascended to the throne of Thebes, decreed that Polynices was not to be buried or even mourned, on pain of death by stoning.
 Antigone, his sister, defied the order, but was caught.
 Creon decreed death, this in spite of her betrothal to his son Haemon.
 Antigone's sister, Ismene, then declared she had aided Antigone and wanted the same fate.
 Creon imprisoned Antigone in a sepulchre; meanwhile the gods, through the blind prophet Tiresias, expressed their disapproval of Creon's decision, which convinced him to rescind his order.
 He then went to bury Polynices himself, and release Antigone.
 However, she had already hanged herself rather than be buried alive.
 When Creon arrived at the tomb where she was to be interred, his son Haemon made as if to attack him and then killed himself.
 When Creon's wife, Eurydice, was informed of their deaths, she took her own life.